gsoukupuiw/Art3misRAT/README.md

 Environment Awareness: Detects if running in a virtualized environment and exits if so, to prevent analysis.

+## v1.1.0 Update: Encrypted Delivery via Loader for Dynamic Code at Runtime

+Dynamic Code Loading: The RAT payload is stored in encrypted form and only decrypted at runtime, preventing static analysis and signature-based detection.

 ## Design

 Art3misRAT consists of two main components: